 - The Northeast’s record flooding in the wakes of Hurricanes Irene and Lee (which in some cases has wiped out the fall harvest).

-These events and more have combined to put 2011 into the number one slot for the most ‘billion dollar” weather disasters to hit the U.S. homeland since 1980 when we started tracking these events.
+These events and more have combined to put 2011 into the No. 1 slot for the most “billion dollar” weather disasters to hit the U.S. homeland since 1980 when we started tracking these events.
 (More on this here.)
 Tragically, lives as well as dollars were lost in these events.

 Climate Change and Extreme Weather